OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

             # default yes, no to disable
             query: yes     # enable logging of DNS queries
             answer: yes    # enable logging of DNS answers
+            # log answer event in one line
+            # set to 'detailed', 'aggs' or 'both'
+            #answer-type: both
             # control which RR types are logged
             # all enabled if custom not specified
             #custom: [a, aaaa, cname, mx, ns, ptr, txt]